Non-Ambipolarity of Microturbulent Transport: Introduction

 Nevins, Wang, and Candy \cite{Nevins:2011}, Connor, Hastie, and Zocco \cite{Connor:2013}, and Terry et al \cite{Terry:2015} have discussed magnetic surface breakup produced by what are called electrostatic instabilities, primarily the ion temperature gradient (ITG) instability.
 The focus has been on the enhancement of the electron heat transport, which is not large when the plasma $\beta\equiv 2\mu_0p/B^2$ is small.

-An effect that can arise before the electron heat transport is appreciable is a modification of the radial electric field required to preserve quasi-neutrality in stellarators.
-This modification is of great practical importance because neoclassical transport in stellarators usually gives more rapid ion than electron transport, which requires an electric field that confines ions---particularly high charge state impurities.
+An effect that can arise before the electron heat transport is appreciable is a modification of the radial electric field that is required to preserve quasi-neutrality in stellarators.
+In optimized stellarators, the difference in the rate between the ion and electron particle transport is only a small fraction, $f_{na}$, of the rate of energy transport, which is predominately microturbulent.
+A modification in the radial electric field is of great practical importance because neoclassical transport in stellarators usually gives more rapid ion than electron transport, which requires a radial electric field that confines ions---particularly high charge state impurities.
+Enhancing just the electron transport by the factor $f_{na}$ would reverse the sign of the electric field and expel impurities.
 A large expulsion of impurities in W7-X experiments was found \cite{W7-X:2023} when the microturbulent transport exceeded the expected neoclassical, which requires an explanation.

 Helander and Simakov \cite{Helander:2008} discussed the lack of effect of electrostatic microturbulence on the large scale radial electric field.
 The turbulent Reynolds stress can produce short-scale zonal flows that tend reduce the microturbulent transport.
 They did not discuss the effect on electron transport of the breaking of the magnetic surfaces by the turbulence.
 Their arguments imply the non-ambipolar radial transport of the ions is entirely due to neoclassical, not turbulent, transport effects.